PixelVolt38/cellscope/README.md

 - **Analyzer filters**: the filter dropdown is rendered via the Lumino widget tree.
   The button label reflects the number of active filters, and the popover closes on outside clicks.
 When adjusting UI code keep these behaviors intact.
+- **Cell labels**: each cell inherits the slugified text of its first top-of-cell comment (e.g., `# climate data input` → `climate_data_input`).
+The label propagates through the analyzer UI, the RO-Crate activities, and SPARQL triples so downstream consumers see stable names instead of `Cell 0`, `Cell 1`, etc.
 - **Metadata serialization**: the indexer now emits `schema:roles` on activities and `schema:roleName` on variables in addition to file MIME/tags.
 Any future integrations (e.g., external containerizers) can rely on those triples.